bedrocketjmd/boxxspring-workers/README.md

 ```

 ### Environment variables
-- `REMOTE_LOGGER_PORT`: Specify this for Papertrail to distinguish between development and production logs.
-Previously the port was written in Boxxspring Workers initialization in each app.
 - `LOG_LEVEL`: When set to `debug`, the worker will log messages that are restricted to debug mode.